Everybody's Golf: Games

+Main series

 Everybody's Golf (1997)

-Everybody's Golf has several modes—including Tournament, Training, Stroke Play, and Match Play—as well as a Miniature Golf course.
+Everybody's Golf (Hot Shots Golf in North America) has several modes—including Tournament, Training, Stroke Play, and Match Play—as well as a Miniature Golf course.
 The game features several unlockable characters that can be earned by defeating them.
 The player gains experience points for their character by winning tournaments and hitting a variety of shots.
 These points are used to open new courses.
-Everybody's Gold features six different courses and a free-moving game camera.
+Everybody's Golf features six different courses and a free-moving game camera.

-Everybody's Golf 2 (1999)
+Everybody's Golf 2

-The sequel Everybody's Golf 2 brings some improvements over the original, such as more realistic character models, which differed from the anime-style characters seen in the original game.
+Everybody's Golf 2 (Hot Shots Golf 2 in North America) brings some improvements over the original, such as more realistic character models, which differed from the anime-style characters seen in the original game.

-Everybody's Golf 2 also includes several game modes including Stroke, Match, and Tournament play, as well as Versus, through which new characters can be unlocked.
+The game also features several game modes, including Stroke, Match, and Tournament play, as well as Versus, which allows players to unlock new characters.
 Gameplay itself is a version of the standard '3 click' variety used by the majority of golf games.

-This is the first game in the series to include characters from other games: Sweet Tooth from Twisted Metal, Sir Daniel Fortesque from MediEvil, and Gex from the Gex video game series.
+This is the first game in the series to include crossover characters: Sweet Tooth from Twisted Metal, Sir Daniel Fortesque from MediEvil, and Gex from the Gex video game series.
 This set of characters exclusively appeared in the American and European versions.

-Everybody's Golf 3 (2001)
+Everybody's Golf 3

-The third installment to the series has similar but refined visuals.
+Everybody's Golf 3 (Hot Shots Golf 3 in North America) is the third installment of the series, which has similar but refined visuals.
 The game features the same '3 click' system for hitting the ball as its predecessor.
 The game sold over one million copies worldwide.

 John Daly is an unlockable golfer in this game, which makes him the first real-life golfer to appear in the series.
 He appears only in the American release.

-Everybody's Golf 4 (2003)
+Everybody's Golf 4

-This game contains more realistic physics and better graphics.
+Everybody's Golf 4 (Hot Shots Golf Fore! in North America) contains more realistic physics and better graphics.
 In addition, the game introduced online play with the Network Adaptor.
 The developers increased the number of characters from 15 to 24, added more caddies (10 in all) and boosted the number of courses from 6 to 15.
 Of these, 10 are new, while five are returning favorites from the previous game.
 The game also features an online Tournament mode where up to 32 players can compete against each other.
 The North American and European versions included online play, while Japanese did not.
 This game has a few guest characters from other games, including Jak (as a playable character) and Daxter (as a caddie) from the Jak and Daxter series, and Ratchet (as a playable character) and Clank (as a caddie) from the Rachet & Clank series.
 The game was titled Hot Shots Golf Fore! in North America.